-Problems of teaching industrial arts; methods of presentation; instructional aids; shop management; demonstration lessons; grading a student achievement.
+Problems of teaching industrial arts; methods of presentation; instructional aids; shop management; demonstration lessons; evaluating a student achievement.

 Industrial Arts 467.
 Problems and Practices of the General Shop.
 Three hours.

-A course dealing with the philosophy of the general shop; its physical organization, appropriate instructional materials, and the selection and construction of problems and projects.
+A course dealing with the philosophy of the comprehensive and general unit shops; their physical organization; instructional materials; and the selection, planning and construction of problems and appropriate projects.